Auto parts industry growth: 9% eCommerce growth rate through 2025

 Here’s our definition of “digital influence.”

 It’s simply the affect on a consumer who does online research before buying an auto part or accessory.
 More than nine out of 10 shoppers do online research even if they plan to buy in a retail store.
-Digital influence is also a result of online advertising, consumer reviews, “how-to” content on YouTube, video ads and video content.
+Digital influence comes from blog posts, product images, website content, installation instructions, online advertising, consumer reviews, “how-to” content on YouTube, video ads and video content.

 Here’s a summary of important numbers.